-Continuation of painting and studio practice will be emphasized, so students understand independent studio work.
-Students will develop an artist's statement and propose a course of study for the semester, articulating a plan for research and development of a complete body of work, to be exhibited at the end of the semester.
-Critical writing, research, and visits to galleries and museums will allow for development of visual thinking.
-Critiques will be frequent, to expand vocabulary and techniques, and a shared understanding of the studio experience.
+This is an advanced painting course, which allows the student to develop a personal artistic style and more sophisticated, portfolio quality work.
+Painting and studio practice will be emphasized, to develop understanding of independent studio work.
+Students will develop an artist's statement and propose a course of study for the semester, articulating a plan for research and development of a self-directed and a complete body of work for exhibition at the end of the semester.
+There will be attention directed to the development of personal stylistic innovation and the creation of visual consistency.
+Formal and informal critiques will be frequent, to introduce vocabulary, and a shared understanding of the studio experience.
 Prerequisite(s): ARTS 296.
 Code 3 course fee.

 For Astronomy, see Physics p.
-96
+103